bcgov/aps-infra-platform/documentation/how-to/COMMON-CONFIG.md

 #### Option 2 - Node local caching

-Use for basic backend protection. `local` provides the fastest rate limiting option, with minimal latency (~1 ms).
+Use for *basic backend protection*. `policy = local` provides the fastest rate limiting option, with minimal latency (~1 ms).
 The downside is that it is local to each Kong node so the number of requests allowed to your upstream is a function of the number of Kong nodes (which scale based on total gateway traffic).